-Prior notice includes leaving a message on an answering machine or with the person answering the telephone at least ninety (90) minutes prior to the start of the employee's shift.
+Employees who report for work as scheduled and who leave because of low census or other answering the telephone at least ninety (90) minutes prior to the start of the employee's shift.
 It is the responsibility of the employee to provide the Employer with an accurate telephone number.
-Failure by the employee to do so relieves the Employer of its "report pay" obligation.
+Failure by the employee to do so relieves the Employer of its "report pay"